gpdeltedesco/mining-github-microservices/README.md

 ## What does it do?

 The program obtains data in two stages:
-  - **index**: Fetches, given a seto of GraphQL queries, a list of repositories data.
+  - **index**: Fetches, given a set of GraphQL queries, a list of repositories data.
   - **fetch**: Fetches, for every indexed repository, it's corresponding git repository.

-Also, it pushes an abstract of collected data to [Solr], creating a collection ready to be queried.
+Also, it pushes an excerpt of collected data to [Solr], creating a collection ready to be queried.

 [Solr]: http://lucene.apache.org/solr/